AllChimes.org ..... All Tower Bells ..... Chimes our specialty.

 DO NOT POWER WASH OR SCRAPE a bronze bell!!!

-if possible, put a fan on to blow any fumes away from you.
+Place yourself upwind of the bell (if possible) or put a fan on to blow any fumes away from you.
+Definitely use a mask if you still get that ammonia smell.

-if possible, put a fan on to blow any fumes away from you.
+Place yourself upwind of the bell (if possible) or put a fan on to blow any fumes away from you.
+Definitely use a mask if you still get that ammonia smell.

 Cleaning will only partially retard rust.